scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Grappling Attack.*** *Melee Attack:* 4 AP, 3/0/2/0/0</br>Target makes a Strength or Dexterity save.
+***Grappling Attack.*** *Melee Attack:* 4 AP, 3/0/2/0/0 - Target makes a Strength or Dexterity save.
 On fail they take 1/0 in piercing damage and are grappled.
 While grappled they cannot make reactions.
 At the start of the creatures turn it makes an Intelligence save against this creatures Intelligence save, being incapacitated until the start of its next turn on fail.

-***Psychic Scream.*** *Maneuver, Special:* 5 AP, Range 5, 3/3/0/0/0</br>All hostile creatures in range make an Intelligence save.
+***Psychic Scream.*** *Maneuver, Special:* 5 AP, Range 5, 3/3/0/0/0 - All hostile creatures in range make an Intelligence save.
 On fail taking 2/2 in psychic damage and are stunned for 2 turns.
 At the end of their next turn they may make the save again, ending the effects on success.

-***Devour Mind.*** *Melee Attack:* 10 AP, 4/0/2/0/0</br>Only usable against a creature grappled by the mind flayer and automatically succeeds if they are incapacitated.
+***Devour Mind.*** *Melee Attack:* 10 AP, 4/0/2/0/0 - Only usable against a creature grappled by the mind flayer and automatically succeeds if they are incapacitated.
 The creature makes a Strength save.
 On fail they take 3/0 in piercing damage, adding 0/4 on a critical.
 If this drops a creature to 0 health they immediately die.
 ___

 ### Undead